FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 Your spa’s electrical connections need a thorough health check.
 Start with testing that RCD (Residual Current Device) before every spa session.
 Here’s your power-up checklist:

-• Make sure your control panel cable has a snug, happy home in its socket
+• Make sure your control panel cable connector has a snug, secure fit in its socket

 • Keep those power plugs high and dry